Drs. Stephanie and Katie Have the Credentials and Beside Manner That Parents Dream Of

 1 – They have a Tooth Fairy Cabin

 The beautiful office is calm, inviting, and kid-centric with its Great Lakes vibe.
 However, the pièce de résistance is definitely the log Tooth Fairy cabin built by Dr. Katie’s dad.
 The cabin is full of toys and books – it even lights up with twinkling lights.
-Kids love that It even has a mailbox to drop notes and art for the Tooth Fairy.
+Kids love that it even has a mailbox to hold notes and art for the Tooth Fairy.

 2 – They are regularly voted as one of the area’s top dentists